 La Gâche de Pâques for dessert which is like a brioche.

 This is the Tuesday before Ash Wednesday (the beginning of Lent).
 Lent is about a month before Easter where one fasts and tries to be extra good.

 In Nice Carnaval (mardi gras) lasts for 2 weeks.
 There is a lot of fun activity like parades, balls and fireworks.
 Nice started the first Carnaval back in the Middle Ages.
 Each year there is a new theme.

-Visit Carnaval and take in a French beach French Riviera beaches are beautiful.
+Visit Carnaval and take in a French beach.
+French Riviera beaches are warm and beautiful.

 In Bessieres in the Pyrenees they make a 15,000 egg omlette and hold a town meal.
 In other parts of France families may serve a regular size omlette for dinner.
 If the weather is good lots of French go on picnics.